Matt-A-Bennett/Matt-A-Bennett.github.io/fzf_search_dirs/fzf_search_dirs.md

 would never want searched.
 The total number of files in the directories I want searched is about 5000 or so - easily handled by fd.</p>

-<p>Then in the .gitignore file, I first list all my home directories, each
+<p>In the .gitignore file, I first list all my home directories, each
 followed by a '/':</p>
 </div>